JRHT’s Trustees have approved plans for the development, which includes:

 - replacing the existing Red Lodge building with a new registered care home and extra care accommodation.
 Extra care is a model that combines self-contained accommodation with the availability of care and support

 - improving the public spaces and play areas in New Earswick

 - providing better facilities, including improved tennis courts.

 Some initial work has been carried out to remove and prune trees affected by phase 1 of the development.
 This needed to be done before the bird nesting season.
 We have been able to keep many trees on the development site and have included them in the new landscaping.
 We will be planting more trees on the site to make up for those that we could not keep.

 What’s happening next?

-If you have any queries about these works, please contact the Customer Service team at the Garth, email email@example.com or phone 0800 5870211.
+Any questions?
+Please contact the Customer Service team at the Garth, email [email protected] or phone 0800 5870211.

 Campbell Robb, JRF/JRHT Chief Executive